jamesray1/trinkler.software/fellowship.md

 Many decisions that we took as a society were based on the _assumption_ that future generations would improve on or fix existing problems.
 However the current educational system often produces people with a _clone-like_ mindset unfit to tackle these problems.

-What we need are _kind, emphatic and courageous_ humans well-equipped to take on today's challenges.
+What we need are _kind, emphatic and courageous_ people well-equipped to take on today's problems.

 Our mission is to financial free up those that would rather create world-changing technology than sit in a classroom or cubicle.